-Figs are a very nutritious fruit, high in fiber, vitamins and minerals like iron and calcium.
+Figs are a very nutritious fruit; high in fiber, vitamins and minerals like iron and calcium.
 They retain their minerals and most vitamins when dried and keep very well that way.
 These ancient fruits are a beautiful and luxurious addition to a meat or cheese tray for your party; cut some in half or quarters and leave some whole or use dried figs as a garnish when they're not in season.

 Fig season in Canada varies throughout midsummer to early fall depending on the variety you have and grow quite well in my zone 7 area of coastal BC.
 The fruits can range from green to brown to purple with pale pink to deep red or purple interiors depending on the variety.

 They are such an easy care tree to grow, it is one I highly recommend if you have room for a fruit tree in your yard.
 'Desert King' is the type of fig tree I have in my yard.
 There is a fantastic Fig Growers website that describes the difference between the types of figs and they sell a large variety of them from their online store in Canada.

 You can make it directly into 4 bowls or serve it family style on a platter at the table.